 A dynamic process

 The LSB continually researches areas of potential or emerging customer detriment.
 We regularly propose new standards supported by best practice where these are not covered by detailed FCA rules.
-Recent examples have been supporting customers in vulnerable circumstances, and helping Firms to identify customers displaying early signs of financial difficulties.
+Recent examples have been supporting customers in vulnerable circumstances, and helping Firms to identify customers displaying early signs of financial difficulty.

 Supporting and enhancing the credibility of the LSB

 Registering with the Standards of Lending Practice adds value to Firms in a number of ways:

 - By highlighting a commitment to fair lending to your customers and prospective customers;

 - By demonstrating to regulators, government and opinion formers that you are committed to treating your customers fairly; and

 - By providing a credible regime that complements statutory regulation.